 Because it is standards compliant, AirPower should also charge other Qi-compatible smartphones, too.

 The mat will also charge Apple Watch.
-We know from what Apple has said that it will definitely be compatible with Apple Watch Series 3 and it should be compatible with the new Apple Watch Series 4 as well (it could turn out that it's just Series 4, though).
-If it does work with Series 3 it will also work with older Apple Watch Series 1 and Series 2 devices as they use the same charging base as the Series 3.
+We know from what Apple has said that it will definitely be compatible with Apple Watch Series 3 and so should be compatible with all Apple Watches - the the same charging base has been used for each generation of Apple Watch.

 It will also charge AirPods but as we mentioned this will only work if they are inside a wireless charging case.
-This will either be via an add-on charging case or via a second-generation version of the AirPods.
+This will either use a separately available add-on charging case or with a second-generation version of the AirPods.